 Sumur Gumuling (Mosque)

-Entrance is through a tunnel which leads to the central area.
-Beautiful natural light from the open air ceiling flood the mosque.
-A circular structure is adorned by small arched doors and surrounds 4 sets of stairs.
-These stairs meet to form a dome and from here another flight lead to the top floor.
+And a circular structure is adorned by small arched doors and surrounds 4 sets of stairs.
+These stairs meet to form a dome and from here another flight leads to the top floor.

 Capturing the mosque’s beautiful architecture from the top floor requires getting here early so as to avoid the crowd.